 As stated above, you might be considering transferring your UK pension if you are moving abroad.
 To answer the question, you can transfer your pension savings to a pension scheme in another country.

-To make sure this process goes smoothly, it is advised that you check with the overseas scheme or your UK provider or adviser.
+To make sure this process goes smoothly, it is advised that you check with the overseas scheme or your UK provider or a pension transfer specialist.

 The location your QROPS is based in is also a consideration on whether or not you will have to pay tax.
 However, if the QROPS you will transfer to is provided by your employer, you will not need to pay tax, but it is right to check to make sure.